 This award provides financial assistance for an entering student whose background, interests, or goals serve to enhance the level of diversity within the graduate community.
 GOP awards are based on financial need, academic promise, diversity contribution and are available to US citizens, permanent residents, and AB540 applicants who are entering a terminal master’s or professional degree program.
 The awards consists of a $10,000 stipend ($5,000 per semester) and in-state fees for one academic year.

 Graduate Student Researcher (GSR) appointments are reserved for PhD students; however, a limited number of Graduate Student Instructor (GSI) opportunities are available for MA students each semester.
 MA students are informed of these opportunities before each semester; at which point they can apply for a position if they wish.
 Selection will be based on teaching experience, English proficiency, performance in the MA program, the student’s schedule, and approval by the MA faculty chair.
 Please be aware that new GSIs are required to take a pedagogy course, over and above the regular coursework of the MA program.

-The UC Berkeley Financial Aid Office currently estimates living expenses for graduate students to be $32,690 for the 2021-22 academic year.
+The UC Berkeley Financial Aid Office currently estimates living expenses for graduate students for the upcoming academic year.
 This includes housing, utilities, food, books, supplies, personal, and transportation costs.
 Your expenses may be lower or higher depending on your lifestyle.

 Additional Financial Resources